jiisoft/jiiframework.ru/docs/guide-en/db-active-record.md

     });
 ```

-You can call [[Jii.sql.ActiveRecord.deleteAll()]] to delete multiple or all rows of data.
+You can call [[Jii.data.ActiveRecord.deleteAll()]] to delete multiple or all rows of data.
 For example,

 ```js
 app.models.Customer.deleteAll({status: app.models.Customer.STATUS_INACTIVE});